Saturday, January 21, 2012

 I also felt the explanations offered by Wickham, Colonel Fitzwilliam, and Darcy for their past decisions and actions were disappointing.
 I was looking for more mystery.
 More meaning.
 More oomph.

-I did like discovering more about the characters as created by this author, but found some of her insights into the characters completely of Jane Austen's creation to be disturbingly different from my own.
-I'll always prefer the Darcy and Lizzy of Jane's imagination, but that doesn't mean I won't want to explore other authors' interpretive works.
+I did like discovering more about the characters as created by P.D.
+James but found some of her insights into the characters, completely of Jane Austen's creation, to be disturbingly different from my own.
+I'll always prefer the Darcy and Lizzy of Jane's imagination, but that doesn't mean I don't want to explore other authors' interpretive works.

 1 comment: